paulveillard/cybersecurity-pki/PKI-Architecture.md

 It’s important to note that the above PKI architectural graphic is really part of a quick start guide that doesn’t include recommended components such as an HSM.
 A true private PKI is more complicated, but this should at least help provide a basic idea of the architecture.

+It’s important to note that the above PKI architectural graphic is really part of a quick start guide that doesn’t include recommended components such as an HSM.
+A true private PKI is more complicated, but this should at least help provide a basic idea of the architecture.

+#### The Challenges of Setting Up Your Own Private PKI

+But there is one huge caveat about running a private PKI: you have to have the budget, infrastructure, time, money, and skilled people to dedicate to it.
+As you can imagine, setting up and managing a private PKI costs way more than an infomercial’s magic price of $19.99.
+Properly managing your PKI takes a lot of time, labor, and resources for organizations of all sizes.

+- Understaffing is a huge issue — data from Keyfactor and the Ponemon Institute’s State of Machine Identity Management Report 2021 shows that only 45% of companies say they have staff dedicated to managing their PKI.
+- Many in-house teams don’t know how to securely manage a certificate authority because they don’t necessarily handle those responsibilities in their day-to-day jobs.
+For these reasons (among others), many organizations that want to have their own PKIs wind up hiring managed PKI providers to handle setting one up and managing it for them.

 ### `5.3 - PKI Architecture #3: Managed PKI (mPKI or PKI-as-a-Service)`